slevey087/nashJS/docs/quick-start.md

 If you're running or creating a game, see the [Game Design Guide](./game-design.md)

-If you're creating a strategy, such as to participate in a tournament, see the [Strategy Design Guide](./strategy-design.md)
+If you're creating a strategy, such as to participate in a tournament, skip to the [Strategy Working Guide](./strategy-working.md)